 Just be sure that by getting quartz jewelry, get something that is eye-clean without any visible flaws and inclusions.

-Quartz are inexpensive.
+Quartz is inexpensive.
 You can buy 1 carat of jewelry-grade quartz as low as $17/carat

 FAQs about Simulated Diamonds